ThomasLastName/labs_680/README.md

 # Installation

+**TLDR: For the `.py` files in this repo to run correctly, you need to download the `.py` files from [answers_680](https://github.com/ThomasLastName/answers_680) and [quality_of_life](https://github.com/ThomasLastName/quality_of_life), put them in respective folders of the same name, and put those folders in a direcory such that import statements like `from quality_of_life import ansi` will work.**

+## Installation in Colab (beginner friendly)

-I've made an effort to write this code such that it, if you Copy+Paste it into a Colab notebook, then it will "magically just work."
+I've made an effort to write this code such that it, if you Copy+Paste it into a Colab notebook, it will "magically just work."
 Although, if you do so, then it's your prerogative to split the code into cells.

+## Manual Installation (advanced Users)

-**More generally, for the `.py` files in this repo to run correctly, you need to download the `.py` files from [answers_680](https://github.com/ThomasLastName/answers_680) and [quality_of_life](https://github.com/ThomasLastName/quality_of_life), put them in respective folders of the same name, and put those folders in a direcory such that import statements like `from quality_of_life import ansi` will work.** Depending on your Python environment, a variety of different directories will accomplish this.
-You can see several options by running the following code.
+For the `.py` files in this repo to run correctly, you need to download the `.py` files from [answers_680](https://github.com/ThomasLastName/answers_680) and [quality_of_life](https://github.com/ThomasLastName/quality_of_life), put them in respective folders of the same name, and put those folders in a direcory such that import statements like `from quality_of_life import ansi` will work.
+Depending on your Python environment, a variety of different directories will accomplish this, including any directory on the path for your environement.
+You can see all directories on the path for your Python environment by running the following code.

 ```
 import sys